New Module Heads to Station During Spacewalk Preps and Science Today

-Category: Space Hits: 0A Russian Progress spacecraft launched from Kazakhstan at 8:06 a.m.
+Category: Space Hits: 7A Russian Progress spacecraft launched from Kazakhstan at 8:06 a.m.
 EST (6:06 p.m.
 Baikonur time) today carrying the Prichal docking module into Earth orbit.

 Russia’s newest docking port, the Prichal module, launched today and will arrive on Friday at the International Space Station.
 Meanwhile, the seven-member Expedition 66 crew is continuing spacewalk preparations while keeping up with ongoing advanced space research.